2025 Ohio Education

 Source: Ohio DEW, Advanced Reports.
 Note: No data are displayed for 2019-20 due to the cancellation of state tests that year.

-Ohio students proficiency trends high school English chart
+Ohio students proficiency trends high school Math EOCs line chart

-Ohio students proficiency trends high school Math (Algebra/Geometry) chart
+Ohio students proficiency trends high school English EOC line chart

 Source: Ohio DEW, Advanced Reports.
 Note: No data are displayed for 2019-20 due to the cancellation of state tests that year.

-Proficiency Rates on All State Exams The percent of Ohio students reaching proficiency or above on the various state exams ranges from roughly 40 to 70 percent.
+Proficiency Rates on All State Exams The percentage of Ohio students reaching proficiency or above on the various state exams ranges from roughly 40 to 70 percent.

 Ohio student proficiency on all state exams math and english grades 3 through 8 and high school table